Reliable Quantum Communications based on Asymmetry in Distillation and Coding: Ad-hoc Coding over Teleportation Channels

 when asymmetric codes are adopted.
 On the other hand, symmetric codes whose performance is described by \eqref{eq:PeGen} are not affected by any error imbalance since they act on generic errors.
 Since the asymmetric channel is a particular case of the defined equivalent asymmetric channel, in the following we use the $\mathcal{A}_\mathrm{eq}$ parameter dropping the notation equivalent for the sake of simplicity.

-Due to imperfections in \ac{EPR} pairs, the quantum teleportation protocol can be interpreted as a quantum communication channel.
+Due to imperfections in \ac{EPR} pairs, the quantum teleportation protocol can be interpreted as a quantum communication channel \cite{Ben96:purification}.
 In fact, considering an information state $\ket{\psi}$ to be teleported and the \ac{EPR} pair $\ket{\Psi^+}$ instead of $\ket{\Phi^+}$ as described in Section~\ref{sec:preliminary}, at the end of the teleportation algorithm we obtain $\M{X} \ket{\psi}$.
 In general, considering a mixture of \ac{EPR} pairs as in \eqref{eq:GenMixedState}, we can describe the quantum teleportation with a surrogate channel having $p_\mathrm{X} = C$, $p_\mathrm{Y} = B$, and $p_\mathrm{Z} = D$ (see Fig.~\ref{fig:QTPCh}).
 We point out that in particular, assuming a Werner state as the shared pair, teleportation is equivalent to transmission over a depolarizing channel.

-This observation, despite its simplicity, is the bridge to connect quantum purification and \ac{QEC} in the direction of reliable low-latency communications, adaptive \ac{QEC} for quantum networks, and mid-generation error management schemes.
+This observation, despite its simplicity, is the bridge to connect quantum distillation and \ac{QEC} in the direction of reliable low-latency communications, adaptive \ac{QEC} for quantum networks, and mid-generation error management schemes.